nandomp/AI_benchmark_analysis/README.md

 ## Analysis

 We analyse the behaviour of several learning techniques for two of the most popular general-purpose AI benchmarks in the recent years: the **Arcade Learning Environment**, based on the Atari 2600 games and the **General Video Game AI Competition**.
 We use Item Response Theory, and logistic models in particular, to create item characteristic curves to determine which games in the benchmark are more **difficult** but also more **discriminating**, as well as the **ability** or proficiency of each learning technique addresing the games.
-We complement them with a new metric of generality.
+These are complemented with a new metric of **generality**.

 ## Data